Lebanon:Operations of the Islamic Resistance on Sunday, July...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The fighters of the Islamic Resistance targeted at 10:45 a.m. a deployment of “Israeli” enemy soldiers in the vicinity of the Hadab Yarin Site with rockets.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian and targeting civilians, particularly in Arnoun and Khardale, the Islamic Resistance fighters launched an aerial operation with a swarm of offensive drones on the newly established command headquarters of the 91st Division in “Ayelet”, targeting the poitions of its officers and soldiers that led to direct hits.
+- And in retaliation for the "Israeli" aggression on Adloun that injured several civilians, the Islamic Resistance fighters targeted “Dafna” Settlement with Katyusha rockets.

-- The fighters of the Islamic Resistance targeted the deployment of "Israeli" enemy soldiers in the vicinity of Ruweisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with a Burkan rocket.
+- the Islamic Resistance fighters targeted at 13:24 p.m.
+Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rockets, scoring a direct hit.

-- The fighters of the Islamic Resistance targeted at 19:05 p.m.
-Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 14:08 p.m. the Summaqa Site in the occupied Lebanese Kfarchouba Hills with rockets, scoring a direct hit.

+- And in retaliation for the "Israeli" aggression on Adloun and Hula, the Islamic Resistance fighters launched an aerial operation with a swarm of offensive drones targeting the newly established enemy headquarters in “Hanita”, directly hitting a gathering point of soldiers that caused confirmed causalities.

+- And in retaliation for the "Israeli" aggression on Adloun and Hula, the Islamic Resistance fighters targeted the Northern Corps command headquarters at “Ein Zeitim” Base with Katyusha rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}